firebase/extensions/firestore-bigquery-export/PREINSTALL.md

 Whenever a document is created, updated, deleted, or imported in the specified collection, this extension sends that update to BigQuery.
 You can then run queries on this mirrored dataset.

 Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_.
 You can, though, install additional instances of this extension to specifically listen to a subcollection or other collections in your database.
+Or if you have the same subcollection across documents in a given collection, you can use `{wildcard}` notation to listen to all those subcollections (for example: `chats/{chatid}/posts`).

 ### Additional setup